 Without it your free chlorine residual will be loss in less than an two hours- this is because chlorine is very susceptible to the ultraviolet rays of the sun.

 If you use the CyA conditioner or stabilizer in your swimming pools, it has to be maintained between 30 to 50 ppm.
-This is the recommended level that will cause your chlorine residual to have optimum effect in your pool water.
+This is the recommended level that will cause your swimming pool chlorine residual to have optimum effect in your pool water.
 Thus giving your pool chlorine optimum protection from the sun's ultraviolet light.

-When you are adding CyA to your pool, it will require regular testing of this chemical as I mentioned earlier.
-The reason for this is that we do not want the level of this pool chemical to reach its maximum in your pool water.
+When you are adding Cyanuric Acid to your pool, it will require regular testing of this chemical as I mentioned earlier.
+The reason for this is that we do not want the level of this pool stabilizing chemical to reach its maximum in your pool water.
 Because if it does, it will render your pool chlorine ineffective.

 Now there are a couple of ways that you can add this chlorine stabilizer to your pool water!
-One way is to have the stabilizer suspended in perforated plastic container and add it to the pool.
+One way is to have the pool chlorine stabilizer suspended in perforated plastic container and add it to the pool.
 Another way is to dump it into a surge or atmospheric tank.
 This allows for the dissolution of the chemical without you having to close your pool facility.

 If you manage or run a big commercial pool at a resort or water park, you do not want to have delays.

 You see - depending on the size of the granules of the cyanuric acid, it can take as long as 48 hours for it to be completely dissolve into full solution.
-For this reason, using a surge or atmospheric tank is the best option use.
+For this reason, using a surge or atmospheric tank is the best option to use.

 Once it gets too high, you will have to get rid of or lower it immediately.
 The question is how?
 There is no known pool chemical that will lower or eliminate it.
 The only way to get rid of the cyanuric acid in a swimming pool is to drain your pool partially or completely.